 Peaceful Rest at Bay Hill Mansion

 Guestrooms at Bay Hill Mansion are as gorgeous as the gathering rooms.
 Walking into the Captain’s Suite is jaw-dropping.
 Spacious and well-appointed, the suite has a 180-degree view over the trees to Bodega Bay.
-In-room amenities include a state-of-the-art Nespresso machine, flat screen TV, excellent high speed WiFi, fluffy robes, slippers and even a copy of The Birds.
+In-room amenities include a state-of-the-art Nespresso machine, flat-screen TV, excellent high-speed WiFi, fluffy robes, slippers and even a copy of The Birds.
 Upon arrival, surprises like fresh baked cookies may be awaiting.
-Upon retiring at the end of the evening, there may be a cognac and chocolate to relax before bedtime.
+Upon retiring at the end of the evening, there may be cognac and chocolate to relax before bedtime.

 Breakfast at Bay Hill Mansion is an unforgettable experience.
 Wake early for pastries and sit down to a full brunch at 9:30 a.m.
 A baked cocotte’ of soft eggs and mushrooms may be the main course with fresh tomatoes and grilled potatoes to accompany.
 Melon, grilled thick-sliced ham and pancakes may round out the smorgasbord of local favorites and Kris’s creations.
 Kirtis also has a role at breakfast by crafting a mean Bloody Mary.

 For a weekend or a week, there is no better choice in Bodega Bay than Bay Hill Mansion and its five luxurious guest rooms.
 Renting the entire house is also an option for weddings or family gatherings.